WerWolv/Documentation/pattern_language/core-language/data-types.md

 #### Padding

-It’s also possible to insert padding inbetween fields using the padding syntax.
+It’s also possible to insert padding in between fields using the padding syntax.

 ```rust
 bitfield Flags {